vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    Sets the VRAM limit cache pressure works against, mirroring setMaxCacheSize for the host pool.
 Values of zero or less leave the limit unchanged.
 Returns the limit in effect.
-The default is 80% of the live driver budget at device creation.
+The default is two thirds of the live driver budget at device creation, the rest being headroom for filter working sets and for the system.

 ----------